Get your copy of the ACSM CPT exam cheat sheet. It helps immensely in studying for the exam.

 This is the minimum pressure on the arteries from blood that is present when the ventricles are relaxed.
 This is the bottom number when looking at a blood pressure reading.

 Hypertension is known as high blood pressure.
-This is a condition in which the resting blood pressure, which can be either diastolic or systolic, or both, is at an elevated level on a chronic basis.
+This is a condition in which the resting blood pressure, which can be either diastolic or systolic, or both, is elevated on a chronic basis.
 So, the average blood pressure is 120 over 80.
 Anything over is prehypertension until we reach 140 over 90.
-Anything equal to that or over is going to be at a hypertensive level.
+Anything equal to that or over will be at a hypertensive level.

 Measurement of Blood Pressure

 Measuring blood pressure is an important part of resting health related physical fitness assessments.
-In order for us to get the most accurate blood pressure reading, the client should be made as comfortable as they can and also sit and rest for 2 minutes prior to testing.
+For us to get the most accurate blood pressure reading, the client should be made as comfortable as they can and also sit and rest for 2 minutes before testing.

 These are important and used when measuring blood pressure by auscultation.
 These are the sounds that we listen to and hear.
 These sounds are created when the blood goes from high to low pressure, like when we are releasing the blood pressure cuff.
 These steps are as follows: